discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - If you are the slb sharing <Skill name="onewolfpack"/> this phase use it.
 - <Skill name="sicem"/> and <Skill name="Frost trap"/> once Siax is vulnerable.
-- <Skill name="Frenzied Attack"/> and swap weapons.
+- <Skill name="Worldly Impact"/> and swap weapons.
 - <Trait name="Quickdraw"/> <Skill name="Path of scars"/> and then burst with <Skill name="Whirling defense"/>.
 - To finish the fight cast <Skill name="Winters Bite"/>, <Skill name="Path of scars"/> and continue with your rotation until Siax is dead.